plunify/InTime/README.md

-This is a repository for InTime related scripts
+This is a repository for Plunify InTime related scripts

 For users of Xilinx tools, please go to [https://github.com/plunify/InTime-Vivado](https://github.com/plunify/InTime-Vivado)